IanWambai/Chowder/README.md

 You're going to need some parameters beforehand in order to successfully receive payments:

-+ **Merchant Id**: This is the PayBill number to which the user will be making payments.
++ **Pay Bill number**: This is the PayBill number to which the user will be making payments.
 You get this from Safaricom.
 + **Passkey**: This is a string that you also get from Safarcom after they enable your PayBill account for online checkouts.
 + **Amount**: This is the amount that you would like to charge the user, or the cost of your product, feature or service.
 + **Phone number**: This is the Safaricom phone number of the person who is supposed to make the payment.
 They will have to confirm the payment using their Bonga PIN.